pgtipping/Synthalyst/memory-bank/activeContext.md

 15. **Medical Knowledge Enhancements**: Add more medical data sources and improve evidence grading.
 16. **Conversational Context**: Improve the Medical Knowledge Assistant to maintain conversational context between queries.
 17. **Systematic Error Handling**: Implement a more proactive approach to error detection and resolution across all admin pages.
+18. **Tailwind CSS Deployment**: Deploy the Tailwind CSS fixes to production after verifying they work correctly in the preview deployment.

 ### Active Decisions